acquitelol/chxry-nea/report/report.typ

 - RISC-V @riscv
   - An open source RISC instruction set architecture.
   - Contains different base instruction sets for 32-bit, 64-bit and 128-bit word sizes, along with extensions for features like multiplication and floating point.
-  - Separated into unprivileged instructions for most applications, and privileged for features like virtual memory meant to be used by operating systems and similar.
+  - Seperated into unprivileged instructions for most applications, and privileged for features like virtual memory meant to be used by operating systems and similar.

-=== Similar Implementations
+=== Existing Implementations

-- ASTRO-8 @astro8
+==== ASTRO-8

-  - An emulator and assembler for a 16-bit computer design.
-  - Supports many different IO methods, including a virtual display, keyboard and mouse input and sound output.
-  - Only has 3 general purpose registers, however supports multiple memory banks.
-  - The emulator is a desktop app with a separate assembler program.
-  - The emulator only shows the display output and provides no debugging information.
+ASTRO-8 is a 16-bit computer design, and an accompanying emulator and assembler.
+The emulator supports many different IO methods, including a 108x108 px virtual display, keyboard and mouse input, and sound output with 4 channels.
+The architecture supports using multiple banks of memory, however only has 3 general purpose registers.
+The emulator is a desktop application that works alongside a separate assembler CLI program, however it only provides the display output and lacks any debugging features @astro8.

-- yasp @yasp
+==== yasp

-  - A web based assembler development environment.
-  - Simulates different hardware devices (LEDs, buttons etc.).
-  - The code writing experience is interactive, with live error checking and helpful information when hovering instructions.
-  - Has a big focus on debugging, with breakpoints and the ability to step forward and backward through instructions.
-  - Can only run at \~25 KHz.
+yasp is a web-based assembler development environment designed to make assembly programming more approachable.
+It simulates different hardware devices such as LEDs, buttons and potentiometers.
+The code writing process is interactive, featuring live error checking and helpful instruction hints when hovering over instructions.
+Debugging is a major focus of yasp, with support for breakpoints and stepping both forward and backwards through instructions, making it easier to analyze program behaviour.
+One drawback is that because it is web-based, it only manages to reach speeds of around \~25 KHz, however without any display facilities this isn't such an issue @yasp.

-  - #figure(caption: [The yasp user interface, showing the assembly code next to the debugger output.], image("yasp.png"))
+ #figure(caption: [The yasp user interface, showing the assembly code next to the debugger output.], image(width: 80%, "yasp.png"))

+==== RARS

+RARS (RISC-V Assembler and Runtime Simulator) is an assembler and simulator for the `riscv32` and `riscv64` instruction sets, with a goal of being an effective development environment for programmers getting started with RISC-V. RARS comes with a runtime that supports various syscalls, and debugging using breakpoints.
+The included assembler allows showing pseudo-instructions and the produced machine code side by side.

+#figure(caption: [The RARS user interface.], image(width: 80%, "rars.png"))

 == Objectives